springfall2008/batpred/README.md

 You should try to tune **inverter_loss**, **battery_loss** and **battery_loss_discharge** to the correct % loss for your system in order to get more accurate predictions.
 Around 4% for each is good for a hybrid inverter.
 Also set **inverter_hybrid** to True or False depending on if you have a Hybrid or AC Coupled battery.

+The setting **input_number.metric_battery_cycle** can be used to put a cost on using your battery for charging and discharging.
+In theory if you think your battery will last say 6000 complete cycles and cost you £4000 and is 9.5kWh then each cycle is 19kWh and so the cost is £4000 / 19 / 6000 = 3.5p.
+If you configure this number higher then more expensive plans will be selected which avoid charging and discharging your battery as much.
+The default is 0 which means ignore the cycle costs in the plan.
+Note that the cycle cost will not be included in the cost predictions, just taken into account in the planning stage.

 ### Fixed daily rates
 - In this case you will just be predicting the battery levels, no charging or discharging is required although it won't hurt if you leave these options enabled.